solkimicreb/react-stax/examples/docs/src/pages/docs/routing/intercept/content.md

 <div id="protected-demo"></div>

+> Be careful to not cause infinite loops by continuously routing to the current page in the `onRoute` function.

 > Intercepting ongoing routings with new ones will not result in multiple history entries.
 New history items are never pushed before the end of the routing process.

-The same pattern can be used to do pattern matching and redirects for applications with complex routing requirements.

 ## Default parameters